Part-time work

 Student visas normally allow you to work the School's recommended 15 hours a week of part-time work during term, but 'vacation' time varies depending on your visa and programme of study.

-Contact LSE's International Student Immigration Service with queries about your student visa.
+Contact LSE's Student Advice and Engagement Management Team with queries about your student visa.

 Applying for a part-time job